 I often think of Rainbow Peak as a kind of “Flattop for locals.”
 Both peaks are easily accessible from Anchorage, take a half day or less to climb, and are almost the same height (3,543′ for Rainbow and 3,510′ for Flattop).
 Both sit on the edge of Chugach State Park and punch above their weight in terms of views.
 But Rainbow is without a doubt a longer, more difficult (and arguably, more rewarding) venture.
 The route starts at sea level, so making the summit requires two and a half times the elevation gain of its rival to the north.
 And once you leave the Turnagain Arm trail and begin climbing the peak itself, there’s no official trail at all.
-The route is exposed and requires some routefinding on sheep trails and scrambling up scree.
-Once you’re at the top, though, you’ll have one of the best views in the Chugach up and down Turnagain Arm, and unlike at Flattop, you’ll likely have this beautiful and often-overlooked summit to yourself.
+The route requires some routefinding on sheep trails and scrambling up scree.
+Once at the top, though, you’ll have one of the best views in the Chugach up and down Turnagain Arm, and unlike at Flattop, you’ll likely have this beautiful and often-overlooked summit to yourself.

 The standard south ridge route on Rainbow Peak climbs a steep south-facing shoulder that leans into Turnagain Arm.
 This shoulder is exposed to the full force of wind rushing down the arm and any direct sunlight, both of which prevent snow accumulation.
 Rainbow Peak is one of the last peaks in the Chugach to “close” for the winter and first to “open” in the spring.
 Even in winters with normal snowfall and deep snow on adjacent peaks, Rainbow can look oddly naked in comparison.
 Oftentimes, the only part of the route where snow collects during winter is between Point 2,900 and the summit, when the trail traverses the southeast face before climbing to the ridgeline.
 While nontechnical winter ascents are often possible, normal 3-season hiking conditions on Rainbow tend to be found from early May to late October.